richardjharris/yomikun-database/doc/future_ideas.md

  * In romaji_to_hiragana_messy, we don't try to handle ē -> ei in the same way as o.
 The whole thing is hacky though, there's rarely a good reason to use this function!

- * Custom data: support commas in the notes field.